b-lukaszuk/RJ_BS_eng/contents/prediction.md

 `Coeff.` is equal 0) or the probability that such a big value (or bigger) happened by chance alone (assuming that $H_{0}$ is true).
 Finally, we end up with 95% confidence interval (similar to the one discussed in
-@sec:compare_contin_data_hypo_tests_package) that (simplifying stuff) tells us, with a degree of certainty, within what limits the true value of coefficient in the population is.
+@sec:compare_contin_data_hypo_tests_package) that (oversimplifying stuff) tells us, with a degree of certainty, within what limits the true value of coefficient in the population is.

 We can use `GLM` to make our predictions as well.